QuentinRa/blog.quentinra.dev/cybersecurity/defense/general/index.md

 <div class="row row-cols-md-2"><div class="align-self-center">

 ➡️&nbsp; Check out if an IP is well-known as a malicious one.
-For instance, if a new IP is trying to login with the account of one of your employees.
+For instance, if a new IP is trying to log in with the account of one of your employees.
 </div><div>

 * [AbuseIPDB](https://www.abuseipdb.com/)